vsrad/radeon-asm-tools/MANUAL.md

 ### Basic concepts

-Debugging process is performed in seven steps:
+Debugging process is composed of seven steps:

-1. Copying source files from host machine to remote
-2. Sending information about breakpoint location to `DebugServer`
-3. Running debug scripts on remote machine
+1. The VS extension connects to Debug Server and transfers kernel source files, which are copied to the remote working directory.
+2. The VS extension sends the breakpoint info (line number, watched registers, optional target hit count) to Debug Server.
+3. Debug Server invokes the plug injection script with the specified breakpoint info.
-4. Inserting breakpoint logic to the source code
+4. The plug is injected in the kernel source code at the target line.
-5. Modidfied code executing
-6. Breakpoint logic saves all needed data to a file and terminates code execution
+5. The kernel is compiled and run until the breakpoint, when the plug dumps watched registers and aborts execution.
+6. The kernel runner (user application) dumps the buffer to a file.
-7. `DebugServer` sends the data obtained to the host machine for visualization inside `Visual Studio`
+7. Debug Server sends the data to the VS extension, which parses it and displays in the watch list.

 It must be noted that every debugger invocation starts execution of the code from the beginning (for example, every `Step Into` will perform all seven steps mentioned above with incremented breakpoint line number) due to the impossibility of continuing code execution from arbitrary state.
 But this is not an issue because execution usually doesn't take long (< 1sec.).

-### Usage

-Once you configured your [profile](#profiles) and added [watches to watchlist](#watches-and-watchlist) you can start debugging (*F5*).

-At first debugger will be in break state, so you can place your breakpoints and press *F11* or `Continue` button to run debugger.

 ### Watches and watchlist